jessxphil/mathematics-of-machine-learning-multivariate-calculus/README.md

   <img width="730" height="550" src="https://github.com/jessxphil/mathematics-of-machine-learning-multivariate-calculus/blob/master/image-ml-calc.png">
 </p>

 Here's a peak into what you'll learn in the course!
 Understanding calculus is central to understanding machine learning.
 You can think of calculus as simply a set of tools for analysing the relationship between functions and their inputs.
 Often, in machine learning, we are trying to find the inputs which enable a function to best match the data.
+In the image above, the Sandbox exercise will build an understanding of what the Jacobian is, and how this can be used to find the minimum of a function by clicking on any point in the sandpit, and thereby measuring the negative of the Jacobian.

 ## Objectives
-- Introduction to Multivariate Calculus

-<b>Week 1:</b>
+<b>Week 1:</b> Recall the definition of differentiation.
+Apply differentiation to simple functions.
+Describe the utility of time saving rules.
+Apply sum, product and chain rules

 <b>Week 2:</b>